krisskash/SDIP_Battlesnake/README.md

 ## Snake Logic & Strategy

 Our snake logic includes:
--  Avoiding walls, self, and other snakes
+- Avoiding collisions with walls, itself, and other snakes
--  Eating food when health is low
+- Prioritizing food when health drops below a threshold
--  Seeking the largest open space (flood fill)
+- Seeking the largest open space using a custom flood fill algorithm (`floodFill.js`)
--  Avoiding head-to-head collisions with equal/longer snakes
+- Avoiding head-to-head collisions with equal or longer snakes
--  Hunting smaller snakes (aggressive mode)
+- Hunting smaller snakes when in aggressive mode
--  Tail-chasing logic (safe moves when no food is needed)
+- Tail-chasing for safe moves when food is not urgently needed
+- Evaluating all possible moves and scoring them based on safety and opportunity
+- Avoiding traps and dead ends by simulating future moves
+- Preferring moves that keep the snake's body flexible and away from tight spaces
+- Adapting strategy dynamically based on board state (number of snakes, food, hazards)
+- Avoiding hazard tiles (if present in the game mode)
+- Tracking enemy snake positions and predicting their likely moves

 Open space is calculated with our custom `floodFill.js`.